mxochicale/nao/openday-uob/README.md

 ```
 mkdir -p ~/tmp/openday_v##
 ```
 where "v##" is the number of open day.
-For this case the tag, it is used v02 since it is the second time that the data is collected from the openday visitors.
-NB.
-Data will be deleted or anonimalised by blurring faces in the videos.

 2. tune the following parameters for the ~/catkin_ws/razor_imu_9dof/config/razor*.yaml [2]
 ```